18 inch 60 Grit Electroplated Diamond Disk

 I dropped a piece of glass on my disk, did I damage my disk?

 Probably not.
 A dropped piece of glass is going to happen, at one point or another, to just about everyone.
-Our Electroplated disks are made strong enough to withstand most of those drops without any problem at all.
-At most you might notice a small...
+Our Electroplated disks are made strong enough to withstand most of those drops without any problem.
+You might notice a small ding on the disk...

 How fast should I run my diamond disks?